-7. A diagram sheet showing a few simple postures is also a good idea.
+7. A diagram sheet showing simple postures is also a good idea.

 8. Include a personal business card, which includes your name, studio address, and website address.

-9. If possible, try to create a striking visual cover for your packet.
+9. If possible, create a striking visual cover for your packet.

 © Copyright– Aura Wellness Center – Publications Division

 Do you want to become a mindfulness meditation teacher?